rdegges/rdegges-blog/articles/2010/a-technical-introduction-to-the-asterisk-gate.md

 [Dial plan][] is Asterisk's native scripting language which is parsed by Asterisk and stored in memory to use for performing call logic.
 Dial plan is quick, efficient, and easy to learn.
 There are, however, downsides associated with dial plan.
-It is very un-sophisticated, and doesn't support standard procedural language constructs (like loops).
+It is very unsophisticated, and doesn't support standard procedural language constructs (like loops).
 This means that you will be doing mostly assembly type coding using Gotos and simple constructs.
 This makes writing large software tedious and difficult to maintain.